serpaef/serpaef/README.md

 Working at **Avvale** as a FullStack Developer, building and maintaining web apps in C#/.NET and chatbots in JavaScript.

 ### 🌱 Learning & Building
-- Improving my DevOps skills with AWS and IaC tools
+- Improving my DevOps skills with Azure and IaC tools
 - Experimenting with CI/CD pipelines
-- Practicing container orchestration with Kubernetes and Minikube

-### 📌 Featured Projects
-- **Infrastructure as Code with Terraform**: Provisioning AWS environments
-- **CI/CD Pipelines**: Automated deploy flows using GitHub Actions
-- **React Native App Maintenance**: Delivered UI and backend features to a live mobile app

 ---